Hypercubed/dynamo/README.md

 The resulting function has the same runtime behavior.
 However, we notice three issues:

 1) The input parameter types are redundantly defined, once for TypeScript and once for `typed-function`.
-2) We must explicitly add the obvious type check of `instanceof Fish`.
-3) The resulting function `fn` has a TypeScript type of `any`, and therefore provides no type safety.
+2) The resulting function `fn` has a TypeScript type of `any`, and therefore provides no type safety.

 This last issue can be solved by typing the resulting function: